codingmatty/sumosurvey/README.md

 * Admin password is hashed.
 * Passport will be used to authenticate Admin.
 * Cookies are used to display randomly unique question to user.
+* Cookies will store logged in admin info, using session stored in db.

 ## Getting Started